chetanarohilla26/100hires-portfolio-project/README.md

 The objective was to identify proven content strategies used by practitioners who actively grow audiences and generate business results through LinkedIn rather than relying solely on paid advertising.

+To strengthen the research, LinkedIn post analysis was supplemented with YouTube transcript analysis, allowing deeper insight into how these experts think about content creation, audience growth, personal branding, and demand generation.

 ---

 # Research Goal